mrpjevans/shoutbot/README.md

 # shoutbot

-Easy, lightweight HTTP to desktop notification service for macos (and possibly others)
+Easy, lightweight HTTP to desktop notification service for macOS (and possibly others)

 ## Usage